 Share a picture of yourself with your Bible.
 Bonus points if you do a group selfie with family and friends!
 Don’t forget to use the #BringYourBible hashtag and you might be featured on our social media pages!

-First, let’s take a look at what you’re allowed to do at school…
+Let’s take a look at what you’re allowed to do at school…

 Talking about God or reading the Bible during free time is almost always okay.
 When students are told that they can’t read the Bible at school or use the Bible in a homework assignment, the reason they’re often given is that the school must maintain “separation of church and state.”